Gayle Burgher, Administrative Assistant

 Bill Coy is an experienced coach, consultant, and leadership educator.
 Organizational and leadership development have been a primary focus of Bill’s work for the past 25 years.
 He has acted as a coach and consultant to more than 250 executive leaders, including departmental chairs at Stanford Medical School, senior level executives from the World Bank, Honda USA, and major philanthropic Foundations.

 As the director, Bill is responsible for the overall success and external impact of the Omidyar Fellows program and the Forum of Fellows.
 This includes the design, facilitation, staffing, presentation, and evaluation of all elements of the program.
-He created the original model of the Fellows including the curriculum and integration of the Fellows program.
+He created the original model of the Omidyar Fellows program, including the curriculum and integration of the Forum of Fellows.

 Bill has developed and led leadership learning communities for both emerging and senior leaders from Fargo to Honolulu.